-Whether it be grocery shopping or dating, managing our work life, or streaming a show on Netflix—artificial intelligence (AI) has changed our daily lives tremendously, both on a personal and professional level.
+Whether it's grocery shopping or dating, managing our work life, or streaming a show on Netflix—artificial intelligence (AI) has changed our daily lives tremendously, both on a personal and professional level.
 What does this mean, for individual citizens and society as a whole?
 What can we expect in the future and how can we use the potential of AI while keeping risks to a minimum?

 This Erasmus Initiative aims for innovative and interdisciplinary research and education in AI that places people and society centre stage.
 Together with key stakeholders we set the expectations for implementations of AI benefiting society.
 Through setting the expectations we seek to engage the public with the rapidly evolving integration of AI in society.